-- ✓ If admitted as a Master's student, apply to Graduate Committee for change of status to Ph.D. program - ✓ Microeconomic Theory Preliminary Exam - If required to take exam (grades below B in Econ 711 and 713), submit application to Economics Graduate Office - ✓ Major and Minor Field Course Planning Form - Submit to Academic Programs Coordinator (APC) before end of post-core year - ✓ Major Field Preliminary Exams - o Remove all incompletes - Complete all major field courses - ✓ To receive a Master's Degree, apply by mid-semester with APC - ✓ Apply for Human Subjects approval for dissertation research, if applicable - ✓ Proposal Defense - Complete proposal and arrange a defense date with committee members - Notify APC at least 3 weeks before proposal defense - ✓ Prelim Warrant - Obtain from APC before proposal defense, obtain signatures, and return to APC - Complete defense and all other requirements before the first day of class of the semester in which you want to become a dissertator - ✓ Continuous Registration - Dissertators must register for 3 credits each fall and spring semester until degree completion - ✓ Final Dissertation Defense (see Completing Your Degree for details) - o Arrange defense date with committee members - Notify APC at least 3 weeks before defense - Give copies of dissertation to committee members at least 2 weeks before defense - Day of exam obtain warrant from APC; obtain signatures - Return signed warrant to APC - ✓ Deposit Dissertation - Before preparing the final version of the dissertation show sample pages to Ph.D.
-Coordinator in the Graduate School - Electronic deposit - Make appointment with Ph.D.
-Coordinator - Pay fees at Bursar's Office - Give bound copy of dissertation to APC for deposit in Taylor-Hibbard Seminar Room - Give one electronic copy to APC, if you wish to be considered for the departmental and AAEA dissertation awards - ✓ Commencement - At the beginning of the semester in which you plan to graduate, inform APC if you will attend commencement and apply to graduate in your Student Center.
-Make arrangements according to commencement instructions. - ✓ Diploma - Diplomas are mailed to the home address you leave with the university about 3 months following the degree deadline.
+- If admitted as a Master's student, apply to Graduate Committee for change of status to Ph.D. program - Microeconomic Theory Preliminary Exam - o If required to take exam (grades below B in Econ 711 and 713), submit application to Economics Graduate Office - Major and Minor Field Course Planning Form: You can copy and paste form in Section 3.4. - o Submit to Academic Programs Coordinator (APC) before end of post-core year - Major Field Preliminary Exams (taken in August or January) - o Remove all incompletes - Complete all major field courses - To receive a Master's Degree, apply by mid-semester with APC - Apply for Human Subjects approval for dissertation research, if applicable - Proposal Defense - o Complete proposal and arrange a defense date with committee members - o Notify APC at least 3 weeks before proposal defense - Prelim Warrant - o Obtain from APC before proposal defense, obtain signatures, and return to APC - o Complete defense and all other requirements before the first day of class of the semester in which you want to become a dissertator - Continuous Registration - Dissertators must register for 3 credits each fall and spring semester until degree completion - Final Dissertation Defense (see Completing Your Degree for details)

+- o Arrange defense date with committee members - Notify APC at least 3 weeks before defense - o Give copies of dissertation to committee members at least 2 weeks before defense - o Day of exam obtain warrant from APC; obtain signatures - Return signed warrant to APC - Deposit Dissertation - Before preparing the final version of the dissertation show sample pages to Ph.D.
+Coordinator in the Graduate School - o Electronic deposit - o Make appointment with Ph.D.
+Coordinator - o Pay fees at Bursar's Office - Give bound copy of dissertation to APC for deposit in Taylor-Hibbard Seminar Room - Give one electronic copy to APC, if you wish to be considered for the departmental and AAEA dissertation awards - Commencement - At the beginning of the semester in which you plan to graduate, inform APC if you will attend commencement and apply to graduate in your Student Center.
+Make arrangements according to commencement instructions. - Diploma - Diplomas are mailed to the home address you leave with the university about 3 months following the degree deadline.
 A notarized letter certifying that you have received your degree is available from the Registrar as soon as your degree is posted.
-See Registrar's website for details. - ✓ Follow department checkout procedures.
+See Registrar's website for details. - Follow department checkout procedures in section 6 of this handbook.